JoniVR/VerticalCardSwiper/README.md

         // Tells the delegate when the user scrolls through the cards (optional).
     }
+    func scrollDidEnded(verticalCardSwiperView: VerticalCardSwiperView) {

+    // Tells the delegate when the user scroll Ends through the cards (optional).
+    }

     func didDragCard(card: CardCell, index: Int, swipeDirection: SwipeDirection) {